Osprey Framework Documentation#

 What is Osprey Framework?#

 The Osprey Framework is a production-ready architecture for deploying agentic AI in large-scale, safety-critical control system environments.
-Built on LangGraph’s StateGraph foundation, it transforms natural language inputs into transparent, auditable execution plans designed for operational safety and reliability.
+Built on LangGraph’s StateGraph foundation, it transforms natural language inputs into transparent, auditable multi-step workflows designed for operational safety and reliability.

-Developed for scientific facilities managing complex technical infrastructure such as particle accelerators, fusion experiments, beamlines, and large telescopes, Osprey addresses control-specific challenges: semantic addressing across large channel namespaces, plan-first orchestration with hardware-write detection, protocol-agnostic integration with control stacks (EPICS, LabVIEW, Tango), and mandatory human oversight for safety-critical operations.
+Developed for scientific facilities managing complex technical infrastructure such as particle accelerators, fusion experiments, beamlines, and large telescopes, Osprey addresses control-specific challenges: semantic addressing across large channel namespaces, flexible orchestration (plan-first and reactive modes) with hardware-write detection, protocol-agnostic integration with control stacks (EPICS, LabVIEW, Tango), intelligent logbook search across facility electronic logbooks, and mandatory human oversight for safety-critical operations.

 Osprey provides agentic orchestration with human-in-the-loop safety review, translating natural language requests into approved, isolated execution on facility control systems.
 For a detailed view of the pipeline workflow and component interactions, see Understanding Osprey.#